fmidev/RoadSurf/README.md

 ## Licence

-The library is published with GNU Lesser General Public License v2.1.
+The library is published with MIT License

 ## How to contribute